 You see those beautiful little curls of dark chocolate?
-Yeah, those aren’t optional. 🙂 Without them, we would just have a Strawberry Smoothie Bowl.
-Which is actually delicious in itself, but come on!
-It’s Valentine’s Day – we need our chocolate fix!
+Yeah, those aren’t optional.
+Without them, we would just have a Strawberry Smoothie Bowl instead of a chocolate covered strawberry smoothie bowl.
+Either way, you have one tasty breakfast bowl!

 A vegetable peeler and a good quality dark chocolate bar is all you need to make those cute little chocolate curls.
 Chocolate chips would work fine in a pinch as well.

 I’ve also opted for fresh strawberries, coconut flakes, and sliced almonds along with the chocolate.

 Other delicious topping ideas: sliced banana, toasted cashews, granola, hemp seeds, etc.

 How to make the recipe

 If you can make a smoothie, you can make a smoothie bowl.

 If you like your smoothies on the thinner side, you may want to thicken it up it for bowl status.
 Using less liquid will accomplish this, but I like to add thickeners that add extra nutrients, like rolled oats, nut butters or chia seeds.

 Simply place all the ingredients in a high-speed blender and blend until smooth.

 Pour into a bowl and add the toppings of your choice.